 Hark!
 The Herald Angels Sing

 Written by: Charles Wesley/George Whitefield/Felix Mendelssohn

-The carol that break out at the end of A Charlie Brown Christmas features lyrics by two leaders of the 18th century religious revivals, Charles Wesley (brother of John Wesley) and George Whitefield.
-It must be noted that there was a bit of a theological divide betwixt Wesley and Whitefield, the one being an Arminian and the other a Calvinist, yet they remained friends in the spirit of Christian unity, a true Christmas miracle.
+The carol that breaks out at the end of A Charlie Brown Christmas features lyrics by two leaders of the 18th century religious revivals, Charles Wesley (brother of John Wesley) and George Whitefield.
+It must be noted that there was a bit of a theological divide betwixt Wesley and Whitefield, the former being an Arminian and the latter a Calvinist, yet they remained friends in the spirit of Christian unity: a true Christmas miracle!
 We mark this as one of their finest collaborations, although neither can claim credit for the tune, which belongs to the brilliant German composer Felix Mendelssohn.
 How appropriate that a song with such a background should speak of “peace on earth and mercy mild, God and sinners reconciled”.